unsplash/unsplash-js/README.md

 ---

 ### photos.likePhoto(id)
 Like a photo on behalf of the logged-in user.
 This requires the `write_likes` scope.
+[Endpoint docs](https://unsplash.com/documentation#like-a-photo)

 __Arguments__